PDF417/pdf417-android/README.md

 - to remove ARMv7 support, use `exclude 'lib/armeabi-v7a/libPdf417Mobi.so'`
 - to remove x86 support, use `exclude 'lib/x86/libPdf417Mobi.so'`
 - to remove ARM64 support, use `exclude 'lib/arm64-v8a/libPdf417Mobi.so'`
+    - **NOTE**: this is **not recommended**.
+See [this notice](#64bitNotice).
 - to remove x86_64 support, use `exclude 'lib/x86_64/libPdf417Mobi.so'`

 You can also remove multiple processor architectures by specifying `exclude` directive multiple times.
-Just bear in mind that removing processor architecture will have sideeffects on performance and stability of your app.
+Just bear in mind that removing processor architecture will have side effects on performance and stability of your app.
 Please read [this](#archConsequences) for more information.

 ### Removing processor architecture support in Eclipse

 This section assumes that you have set up and prepared your Eclipse project from `LibPdf417Mobi.aar` as described in chapter [Eclipse integration instructions](#eclipseIntegration).

 If you are using Eclipse, removing processor architecture support gets really complicated.
-Eclipse does not support build flavors and you will either need to remove support for some processors or create several different library projects from `LibPdf417Mobi.aar` - each one for specific processor architecture.
+Eclipse does not support APK splits and you will either need to remove support for some processors or create several different library projects from `LibPdf417Mobi.aar` - each one for specific processor architecture.

 Native libraryies in eclipse library project are located in subfolder `libs`: